Alex Battler: Work

-The result of Battler's scientific work is a number of laws and regularities in the areas of philosophy, sociology and the theory of international relations; he discovered these laws based on re-interpreting key terms and turning into concepts and categories.
-The single most important among them is the category of force which in the book Dialectics of Force turned into ontóbia (ontological force) – one of the attributes of being, along with the categories of matter, motion, time and space.
-This attribute status of ontóbia enabled Battler to advance his own version of the Big Bang conception and of the Universe's expansion process.
-In the organic world ontóbia turns into orgábia (the organic force).
-From the perspective of Battler's theory, life begins with man.
-The ontóbia theory also makes its possible to resolve the problems of consciousness and thought, of their qualitative differences and manifestations.
+In the two-volume Mirology: Progress and Force in World Relations the author reformulates the key concepts of world and international relations and, on that basis, derives a number of axioms and laws which, in his account, govern the modern world.
+The work also contains a detailed critical analysis of the writings of leading theorists of international relations in the West, Japan, China and Russia.
+The two volumes (ITRK, 2014–2015) were reviewed by the historian Andrei Fursov in the journal Znanie.
+Ponimanie.
+Umenie and in Literaturnaya Gazeta.

-In another book titled Society: Progress and Force (Criteria and First Principles) Battler formulated new definitions of the concept Progress and the forms of social forces' manifestation through the laws of force (principles): The First Principle of social development, or the law of social force; and the Second Principle of social development, or the law of social knowledge.
-In the book On Love, Family, and the State he presented the laws of love and family, which are tied to the functioning of the law of entropy growth.
+In his philosophical works Battler sets out a number of laws and regularities in philosophy, sociology and the theory of international relations, which he derives by redefining key terms as concepts and categories.
+Central among them is the category of force, which in Dialectics of Force he develops into ontóbia (ontological force) and treats as an attribute of being alongside matter, motion, time and space.
+On that basis he advances his own version of the Big Bang and of the expansion of the universe.
+In the organic world, on his account, ontóbia becomes orgábia (organic force); he holds that life in the full sense begins with man, and he applies the theory to the problems of consciousness and thought.

-Within the framework of the international relations theory Battler formulated (in his monograph The 21st Century: the World without Russia) two laws: the law of geoeconomics (poles) and the law of geostrategy (center of power).
-He also introduced a new concept: the foreign policy potential of a state – and methods for calculating it, as well as the optimal proportions of expenditures on foreign policy in accordance with the state's foreign policy goals.
+In Society: Progress and Force (Criteria and First Principles) Battler proposes new definitions of progress and of the ways social force manifests itself, formulated as the First Principle of social development, or the law of social force, and the Second Principle, or the law of social knowledge.
+The book was reviewed by Yuri Baturin in the philosophical journal Voprosy Filosofii.
+In On Love, Family, and the State he sets out laws of love and family, which he links to the growth of entropy.

-Battler also authored the 13 commandments of the roslyane, which he promotes as a replacement for the well-known Biblical commandments.
-In Battler's theory the roslyane are the people who should emerge in Russia after the current system is replaced.
+Within the theory of international relations Battler formulates, in The 21st Century: The World without Russia, two laws: the law of geoeconomics (poles) and the law of geostrategy (center of force).
+He also introduces the notion of the foreign policy potential of a state, with methods for calculating it and for setting the proportion of expenditure on foreign policy appropriate to a state's foreign policy goals.